Brabham BT46: Racing history and aftermath

 The two modified cars were prepared for the Swedish Grand Prix at Anderstorp on 17 June 1978, for Niki Lauda and John Watson.
 When not in use, the fan was covered by a dustbin lid, but it soon became clear what the modified Brabham was intended to achieve: when the drivers blipped the throttle, the car could be seen to squat down on its suspension as the downforce increased.
-Lotus driver Mario Andretti said "It is like a bloody great vacuum cleaner.
-It throws muck and rubbish at you at a hell of a rate".
-Murray says that this was untrue: "The fan couldn't spit anything out the back because the fan efflux [exit speed] was only 55 mph.
-Besides the radial fan would have sent any stones flying sideways".
+Lotus driver Mario Andretti said: "It is like a bloody great vacuum cleaner.
+It throws muck and rubbish at you at a hell of a rate."
+Murray says that this was untrue, arguing: "The fan couldn't spit anything out the back because the fan efflux [exit speed] was only 55 mph.
+Besides the radial fan would have sent any stones flying sideways."
 The legality of the cars was soon protested, but they were allowed to race.
 They qualified second and third behind championship leader Andretti.
 In the race, Watson spun off on the 19th lap.
 Once the slower Didier Pironi dropped oil onto the track and with both major front-runners out of the race, the remaining Brabham was in a class of its own, seemingly unaffected by the slippery surface.
 Lauda passed Andretti around the outside of one of the corners, who dropped out shortly afterwards due to a broken valve, and went on to win by over half a minute from Riccardo Patrese in an Arrows.

 There was uproar from rival teams, who saw the "fan car" as a threat to their competitiveness.
 Lotus immediately started design work on a fan version of the 79.
 Bernie Ecclestone, owner of the Brabham team, had also been secretary of the Formula One Constructors Association (FOCA) since 1972 and became its president during 1978.
 According to Ecclestone's biographer Terry Lovell, the heads of the other FOCA teams, led by Colin Chapman threatened to withdraw their support for Ecclestone unless he withdrew the BT46B.
 Ecclestone negotiated a deal within FOCA whereby the car would have continued for another three races before Brabham would voluntarily withdraw it.
 However, the Commission Sportive Internationale intervened to declare that henceforth fan cars would not be allowed and the car never raced again in Formula One.
 The car was not considered to have been illegal when it raced however, so the Swedish Grand Prix win stood.
 The two converted chassis were returned to standard BT46 configuration for the next race.

 A BT46 competed in 'B' specification once again in 1979 in the Gunnar Nilsson Trophy race at Donington Park.
 This was an event held to raise funds for the Gunnar Nilsson Cancer Fund.
 Originally intended as a non-championship Formula One race, without FIA sanction it was instead run in a time trial format, with victory going to the fastest single lap recorded.
 As it was not an FIA event, the car's illegality was not a factor.
 Nelson Piquet drove, coming fourth of the five cars competing.